ustaxcourt/ef-cms/docs/entities/Case.md

 ### noticeOfAttachments

+Reminder for clerks to review the notice of attachments.

 > `boolean` | optional

 ### noticeOfTrialDate

+Reminder for clerks to review the notice of trial date.

 > `date` | optional

 ### orderForAmendedPetition

+Reminder for clerks to review the order for Amended Petition.

 > `boolean` | optional

 ### orderForAmendedPetitionAndFilingFee

+Reminder for clerks to review the order for Amended Petition And Filing Fee.

 > `boolean` | optional

 ### orderForFilingFee

+Reminder for clerks to review the order for Filing Fee.

 > `boolean` | optional

 ### orderForOds

+Reminder for clerks to review the order for ODS.

 > `boolean` | optional

 ### orderForRatification

+Reminder for clerks to review the order for Ratification.

 > `boolean` | optional

 ### orderToChangeDesignatedPlaceOfTrial

+Reminder for clerks to review the Order to Change Designated Place Of Trial.

 > `boolean` | optional

 ### orderToShowCause

+Reminder for clerks to review the Order to Show Cause.

 > `boolean` | optional